cycle/docs/annotated/embeddings.md

 }
 ```

-You can use embedding after the schema udpate:
+You can use embedding after the schema update:

 ```php
 $user = new User();